AWS IoT Events Documentation

-AWS IoT Events is a managed IoT service that makes it easy to detect and respond to events from large numbers of IoT sensors and applications.
+AWS IoT Events is a fully managed service that helps you detect and respond to events from IoT sensors and applications.